uxlfoundation/oneapi-construction-kit/doc/README.md

 # Using Sphinx

-ComputeAorta uses the [Sphinx][sphinx] documentation generator, setup of the required tooling is performed during CMake configuration and output in the `<build>/doc` directory.
+oneAPI Construction Kit uses the [Sphinx][sphinx] documentation generator, setup of the required tooling is performed during CMake configuration and output in the`<build>/doc` directory.
 To build the documentation, use the `doc_html` build target.

 ## Sphinx Extensions